 Here are some ways you may cope better:

 Talk with your partner about changes in your desire to have sex.

 Explore new ways to share affection and intimacy.

 Discuss sexual problems with your doctor or with other members of your health care team.
 They may be able to refer you to a counselor who specializes in sexual problems or to a sexual rehabilitation program.

 Radiation treatment can cause dry or red skin in the area being treated.
 After breast surgery, the skin in the breast area may also be tight, or you may feel numbness or tingling over the chest area.
 With some types of chemotherapy, you may also have nail changes, such as splitting, or slower growth.

 Protect your skin from sun exposure, especially between 10 a.m. and 4 p.m., by wearing sunscreen with an SPF of at least 15.

 Ask your doctor or nurse what kind of lotion you can use to moisturize and soothe your skin.
-Don't use any lotion, soap, deodorant, sun block, cologne, cosmetics, or powder on your skin within two hours after radiation treatment because they may cause irritation.
+Don't use any lotion, soap, deodorant, sun block, cologne, cosmetics, or powder on your skin within 2 hours after radiation treatment because they may cause irritation.

 Wear loose, soft clothing over the treated area.
 Cotton underwear can help prevent further irritation.